What Is a Commitment Contract? Definition + How It Works (2026)

 Numbers back this up decisively.

 Adding a referee makes the effect even stronger.
 StickK data shows that having someone verify your progress doubles your likelihood of success beyond money alone.
-The combination of financial stakes and social verification creates a two-layer accountability system that's very difficult to wriggle out of.
+The combination of money on the line and social verification creates a two-layer accountability system that is very difficult to wriggle out of.

 The Anti-Charity Commitment: Making Failure Unbearable